rovaughn/platform-docs/platform/manual/microservices/persistent-volumes.rst

 You can configure persistent volumes for a microservice by editing the ``k8s.yaml`` file found at ``/microservices/<my-microservice>/k8s.yaml``.

-Let's say you need use ``myvolume``, created in the previous step, in a ghost blog microservice.
+Let's say you need to use ``myvolume``, created in the previous step, in a ghost blog microservice.

 The ``k8s.yaml`` for such a configuration would look like the following: